tafseeriqbal/Basic-Homelab-Notes/README.md

-# Self-Hoste Server on Salvaged Hardware
+# Self-Hosted Server on Salvaged Hardware

 A Minecraft (Paper) server for two players, running on a recovered 2009 laptop with zero ports exposed to the internet.